WICG/turtledove/FLEDGE_k_anonymity_server.md

 ## Use cases in the Privacy Sandbox

-The [FLEDGE](FLEDGE.md) proposal calls for k-anonymity thresholds on several features.
-The first threshold is before interest groups are updated.
-A browser should not request an interest group update from an untrusted server unless there are at least $k$ other browsers also requesting the same interest group update.
-This allows the browser for a particular user to _hide in the crowd_ of other users also requesting the same update.
-To implement this k-anonymity thresholds are applied to the `dailyUpdateUrl`.

-k-anonymity is also applied to the `renderUrl` for ad creatives.
+k-anonymity is applied to the `renderUrl` for ad creatives.
 One of the goals of [FLEDGE](FLEDGE.md) is to offer microtargeting protection; that is, a user won't be shown an ad unless some minimum number, $k$, of other users are also being shown the same ad.
 This is accomplished by applying k-anonymity